thingsboard/thingsboard.github.io/_includes/templates/rule-nodes/to-email-node/html-image.md

-To send image you just need to specify name of image with file extension
+To send an image, you just need to specify the name of the image with the file extension.

 Example of HTML with image
 ```html